Normande: History

 The Normande originated in Normandy in the early nineteenth century.
 It resulted from cross-breeding of local dairy breeds including the Augeronne, the Cauchoise and the Cotentine (all now extinct) with animals of the Durham breed (later known as the Shorthorn), which were imported from England from 1836 onwards.
 The French population of the Alderney breed was also absorbed into the Normande.
 A herd-book was started in 1883.
 Performance testing for bulls was introduced in 1952.

 The Normande is a significant breed in France.
 In the 1960s there were some 4.5 million head, representing about a quarter of the national herd.
 In 2005 the total number in France was estimated at approximately 2.1 million.

-The Normand has been exported to many countries and is present on all continents.
+The Normande has been exported to many countries and is present on all continents.
 Exports to South America began in 1877.
 Colombia has the largest population of Normande cattle outside France, reported at about 380,000.
 In Brazil, where the Normande was first imported in 1923, it has been cross-bred with zebuine cattle to create a hybrid, the Normanzu.